vk-cs/docs-public/docs/en/networks/vnet/how-to-guides/s3-service-net/s3-service-net.md

       ```

    1. (Optional) Install the [Netplan](https://www.altlinux.org/Netplan) utility to work with network settings.
 In virtual machines with Ubuntu 18 and above, this utility is installed by default.
-   1. [Configure AWS CLI](/en/storage/s3/connect/s3-cli) to work with Object Storage.
+   1. [Configure AWS CLI](/en/storage/s3/connect/s3-cli) to work with VK Object Storage.

 ## 1. Configure connection to service network